North Wilkes High School

 • Book Acquisition: Let me know if there is a book (or a set of books) you would like.
 I'll do my best to get them for you.

-• Teacher Book Checkouts: Teachers are allowed to check out books (not just class sets)!
+• Teacher Book Checkouts: Teachers are, of course, allowed to check out books!
 Just FYI, class sets housed in classrooms are checked out to the classroom teacher, but don't worry, teachers don't get late fees.
 This is just how we keep up with where they are.

-• Student Services: If students want to check out books or see me about Graduation Project, yearbook, or whatever, feel free to send them during the day (just call to give me a heads-up).
+• Student Services: If students want to check out books or see me about research projects, yearbook, or whatever, feel free to send them during the day (just call to give me a heads-up).
 Also, I'm usually in the media center during our Smart Lunch blocks, so it's ok to send them during the blocks, too.

 Class Visits

 • Class Visits: CCP, NC Virtual Academy, and Journalism students are housed in the media center during all four classes.
-Depending on the class period and how many students are in the visiting class, it may require some planning.
-Please contact Mrs. Walker a few days in advance to discuss options.
+Depending on the class period and how many students are in the visiting class, it will likely require some planning.
+Please contact me (Melissa Walker) a few days in advance to discuss options.
 This semester, media center occupancy averages are as follows:

 • Guest Speakers: The media center may be reserved for guest speakers during class time and during our Smart Lunch blocks.
 Please contact Mrs. Walker to schedule.